So…what the hell is investing anyways?! As part of our “quickie” series, we aim to give you big ideas in a quick read time. Let’s go…

 It is not guaranteed.
 Your money can go down as well as up.
 We’re talking about the stock market’s track record here, which isn’t gospel.
 But that track record *suggests* that we all need to diversify and think about making our money work a lil’ bit harder.
 Check out the different investment styles available…

 Companies need to raise cash from investors to fund their activities.
 Investors range from huge institutions down to individuals investing in their lunch break.
 So what are the incentives?
 The two main cherries are capital growth and dividends.
 The first is about growing the value of your initial investment, but the second is basically cashback a couple of times a year to keep you in the game.
 If you invest in so-called “dividend heroes”, you’re getting 3 – 5% yield – that’s a lot better than even the average rates on savings accounts right now.
-Divis are usually paid out by so-called defensive companies, who tend to do okay in most economic conditions because their products/services aren’t linked to consumer demand, which can go pear-shaped in uncertain times.
+The better divis are usually paid out by so-called defensive companies, like utilities, who tend to do okay in most economic conditions because their products/services aren’t linked to consumer demand, which can go pear-shaped in uncertain times.

 Going for growth